-- " Processing resident's packages and mail
+- " Processing residents' packages and mail

 - " Assisting with outgoing packages

 - " Selling stamps and envelopes

 Each resident student at North Central College receives a campus mailbox number once they arrive on campus.
 Resident students will be able to obtain their mail box number through their Merlin account, located in the directory list.
 To retrieve packages or mail from the Campus Postal Center please present your ID and mailbox number at the counter and the Campus Postal Center staff will retrieve your items for you.
-If any changes in residency occur please be sure to update you mailing information through the United States Postal Service.
+If any changes in residency occur you will need to update your mailing information with the person/company that is shipping the package/letter to them.
+Because 30 N. Brainard St. is a business address you are not able to fill out a change of address card with the United States Post Office.